Behaviors

 When to use the Send Message Behavior

-You've probably noticed that there are several ways to send messages from a customer assistant:
+You've probably noticed that there are several ways to send messages from a customer agent:

 The choice to use the Send Message behavior comes down to wanting to block for a customer response or wanting to elevate the important of a message onto the top-level flow graph.